 The last feature of Seacliff Beach that’s worth mentioning is the low-lying rock on the southern end that sits just under sea level at high tide.
 This rock is known as St. Baldred’s Boat and at one time it was a favourite place for shipwreckers to lure unwary vessels onto the rocks using lights that were supposed to mark the coastline.

 Currently, there is a sizable stone beacon with a cross mounted on it that is visible from the beach but is challenging to access on foot unless the tides are low at Seacliff Beach.
 However, if you do manage to make it out there you’ll have uninterrupted views of Bass Rock as well as a unique angle on the coastline from the headland of Tantallon Castle all the way down to Dunbar.

 Explore Tantallon Castle: Just a short walk from Seacliff Beach you’ll find the ruins of Tantallon Castle which dates back to the 14th century.
 The dramatic clifftop location offers breathtaking views of the Bass Rock which can be clearly seen from the battlements.

 Surfing: Seacliff Beach is a hidden gem for surfers, offering clean waves suitable for all skill levels.
 If surfing doesn’t interest you then you might enjoy swimming, kayaking, or paddle boarding around the bay.

-Bird Watching: The Bass Rock, visible from the beach, is home to the world’s largest colony of Northern gannets.
+Bird Watching: Bass Rock, visible from the beach, is home to the world’s largest colony of Northern Gannets.
 Bring your binoculars (link to binocular reviews) and enjoy the spectacular sight of these birds, especially during the breeding season when the rock turns white with birds.

 Picnicking: Seacliff Beach is a perfect spot for a picnic with its stunning views and peaceful atmosphere.
 Pack a lunch and a blanket and enjoy your lunch while watching the waves crash onto the shore.